cmbrandt/cxx-fundamentals/2_class_design_special.md

 ## Availability

 If a class has no other explicitly defined constructors, the compiler will implicitly declare and define a default constructor for it.
-This implicitly defined default constructor is equivalent to an explicitly defined defined one.
+This implicitly defined default constructor is (nearly) equivalent to an explicitly defined defined one (differing only in certain cases of initialization).

 ```
 // Ex 1: Compiler-generated default constructor available